-If you want your teak furniture to maintain the golden hue it had when purchased, you should use it indoors or under an awning away from direct sunlight.
+If you want your teak furniture to maintain the golden hue it had when purchased, UV protection will factor heavily in your teak furniture care regimen.
+Place pieces under an awning or another area away from direct sunlight.
 Eventually, with time, the weathering process will begin.
 However, weathering is a cosmetic, surface condition only.
 Hand sanding with a fine grit sandpaper will remove the outer grey layer and once again reveal that golden shade you love.
 Applying a product like Golden Care Teak Protector will help to extend the life of the natural finish.

-To protect a teak dining table from stains like wine, grease or oils from food, salad dressing and butter, we recommend cleaning your teak furniture with a product like Golden Care Teak Shield.
-This will help preserve your investment and allow you to get the maximum enjoyment from your teak tables.
+Additionally, to protect your teak furniture from stains like wine, grease or oils from food, we recommend using Golden Care’s Teak Shield.
+This product works by creating a water-based “shield” or layer on the surface of your furniture, preventing stains from seeping through and overall protecting your teak wood patio furniture.
+This will help preserve your investment and allow you to get the maximum enjoyment from your teak pieces.

-While some people use teak oil to preserve the original teak finish, we do not recommend using teak oil for furniture which will be used outdoors, as this finish can promote the growth of mold on the surface of the furniture as well as a greasy feel, which will interfere with your enjoyment of your furniture.
+While some people use teak oil to preserve the original teak finish, we do not recommend using it for furniture that will be used outdoors.
+Teak oils can promote the growth of mold on the surface of furniture as well as create a greasy feel, which will interfere with your enjoyment.
 Instead, we suggest following the cleaning and occasional sanding steps above to maintain your preferred finish.
-With regular teak furniture care, your teak patio pieces will last a life time.